 Instead, take a look at your finances, and consider a budgetary range that you’re comfortable spending on a ring.
 Or, if there’s a certain ring that you’ve got your eye on that just might be a bit out of your budget, there’s nothing wrong with taking the time to save up extra funds that you can use once you’re financially comfortable enough to buy it.
+You can also have it customized or personalized it by engraving your last name wedding hashtag to make it more meaningful and memorable.
 By being realistic with the amount of money that you’re actually able to spend on engagement rings, you’ll be able to focus your efforts on deciding between a number of rings that will be perfect for your partner, as well as your wallet.

 Shop With the 4 C’s in Mind